-2.29 Work Policy
+2.29 Work Procedure

-Students may accept employment with clinical affiliate institutions in the capacity of transport, clerical or student technologist.
+Students may accept employment with clinical affiliate institutions as transport, clerical or student technologist.
 The program takes no responsibility for student preparedness but suggests that the clinical competency listings be used to determine independent practice.
 The scheduled work hours are not to be counted toward fulfillment of clinical course hours.